Carin Göring: Relationship with Göring

 In 1920, while she was estranged from her first husband, Carin met Hermann Göring at Rockelstad Castle while she was visiting her sister Mary.
-Four years younger than her, he was working in Sweden as a commercial pilot for the short-lived airline Svensk Lufttrafik and was at the castle because he had flown Count Eric von Rosen, her sister Mary's husband, there.
+Four years younger than she, he was working in Sweden as a commercial pilot for the short-lived airline Svensk Lufttrafik and was at the castle because he had flown Count Eric von Rosen, her sister Mary's husband, there.
 Göring fell in love with Carin and soon started meeting her in Stockholm, even though, scandalous at the time, she was a separated married woman with a young child.
-She divorced von Kantzow and married Göring on 3 January 1923.
+Following her finalized divorce from von Kantzow on 13 December 1922, she married Göring in Stockholm on 25 January 1923.

 After their marriage, their first home together was a hunting lodge at Hochkreuth in the Bavarian Alps, near Bayrischzell, some 80 km from Munich.
 After Göring met Adolf Hitler and joined the Nazi Party in 1922, they moved to Obermenzing, a suburb of Munich.
 Carin followed her husband and became a member of the Nazi Party.
 When Göring was badly injured in the groin while marching alongside Hitler in the failed Beer Hall Putsch in November 1923, Carin took him to Austria, then on to Italy, and nursed him back to health.
 Carin and Göring's romantic love-story was used by the propaganda machine of Joseph Goebbels, and the couple toured around the nation to boost the popularity of the Nazi Party.